- February 25, 2020

 Accidents are always unfortunate and can offset your life in unexpected ways.
 If you were in an accident that you believe to be the fault of another person or entity, it’s understandable to want to hold someone accountable.
 As bills pile up and those lost days at work start to take a toll, financial compensation can help to ease some of the burden.

-Sometimes an accident is just an accident.
-Slipping on the ice on the sidewalk outside or nicking your thumb while cutting vegetables may hurt, but they also aren’t necessarily the fault of another person.
-However, some accidents do come down to another person or entity’s fault.
-You may find several types of negligence in Texas personal injury cases, including:
+Sometimes, an accident is just an accident.
+Slipping on the ice on the sidewalk outside your home or nicking your thumb while cutting vegetables may hurt, but they also aren’t necessarily the fault of another person.
+However, some accidents are because of another person or entity’s fault.

-- Vehicle collisions caused by drunk or distracted driving, or failure to adhere to traffic laws
+- Vehicle collisions caused by drunk or distracted driving or failure to adhere to traffic laws

 - Workplace accidents due to a failure to create a safe workplace